Frequently Asked Questions (F.A.Q.)

 What are the requirements for admission to the Winthrop University Dietetic Internship?

-Successful applicants meet the following minimum admission standards:
+Successful applicants should meet the following minimum admission standards:

 - Undergraduate grade point ratio (GPA) of 3.0 or greater on a 4.0 scale